mikaylamyers/Project-One-ELK-Stack/README.md

 The main puropse of this network is to expose a load-balanced and monitored instance of DVWA, the D*amn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available and reliable, in addition to restricing traffic to the network.
+Load balancing ensures that the application will be highly available and reliable, in addition to restricting traffic to the network.

 - Load balancers protect the system from Denial-Of-Service attacks.
 Because it evenly distributes incoming web traffic and data, it helps prevent and mitigate the potential of a server overload.

-- The advantage of a jumpbox is having the ability to access different web servers or networks while maintaing a controlled and secure connection.
+- The advantage of a jumpbox is having the ability to access different web servers or networks while maintaining a controlled and secure connection.
 It acts as a configured gateway between machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to their file systems and network as well as watch system metrics, such as CPU usage; attempted SSH logins; 'sudo' escalation failures; etc.